hiteshbandhu/notes-ai-and-tech/tech/Learn RAG From Scratch.md

 #### I am using Langchain as the framework of my choice. also, this overview is very high-level overview without any maths involved, which you probably won't even need but it's good to know nvthls

+---

   --- ***advanced topics starts*** ---

-### 2. Query Translation - Multi Query
+### 2. Query Translation

+#### - Multi Query

 *slides* : https://docs.google.com/presentation/d/15pWydIszbQG3Ipur9COfTduutTZm6ULdkkyX-MNry8I/edit#slide=id.g268cd4ba153_0_0

 1. **What is query translation** : it means changing/improving the user query using different methods
 2. **why is is needed** : so, what happens is when a user asks a question, we retrieve a similar set of documents from our store using simple distance-search or nearest neighobour search, but this has a disadvantage - what if the user query is poorly written, then the retrieved context won't be as good as the retriever can't understand the questions, it just sees the distance
-3. **how is this solved** : so, there are many solutions, but the most used one is called multi query - we use an extra query translation llm in our chain before retrieval, to give it the question and we ask it to generate 5 different questions related to the original one, from different perspectives.
+3. **how is this solved** : so, there are many solutions, but now we discuss multi query, other ones we will discuss in later sections - we use an extra query translation llm in our chain before retrieval, to give it the question and we ask it to generate 5 different questions related to the original one, from different perspectives.

    once, we have 5 questions, we retrieve context from these 5 questions and then take the union of the contexts